yhscs/Barcode-Assistant/README.md

 * For the most part, the log viewers are dynamic and should be viewable even on mobile.
 * Credits can be found in the source code where necessary.
 * You might need to re-program the PHP code to create the first user accoutnt.
+* This project was for a computer security class.
+* This project is actually being used at my school :thumbsup: